 2. Think about your customer touchpoints.

 With your brand promise, you're guaranteeing something to your customers.

-As such, place yourself in the shoes of your consumers and envision how you want those interactions to go.
+Whether your customer is in-store, on social media, or buying online, place yourself in their shoes and envision how you want those interactions to go.
 Is there a specific feeling involved?
 What do they have to gain?